 2025 Lowenthal Volunteer Service Awardee: Josh Levin

-Josh Levin is a Volunteer Staff Attorney who works with Tzedek DC on a pro bono basis.
+Josh Levin is a Volunteer Staff Attorney who works with Tzedek DC.
 He is also the 2025 recipient of our Lowenthal Volunteer Service Award, to be formally presented at our 9/29 event, Eat Well, Do Justice!®

-Josh also co-leads our efforts on fines and fees reform.
+Josh joined Tzedek DC in 2019 after seeing a Washington Jewish Week article about our founding.
+He co-leads our efforts on fines and fees reform.
 Thanks in significant part to these efforts, the DC government no longer enforces the Clean Hands Law against residents applying to obtain or renew a driver’s license while owing over $100 in fines or fees to the District!

-Josh retired following a distinguished career at the U.S. Department of Justice’s Environment & Natural Resources Division as a Senior Trial Attorney representing and advising EPA, DOD, and other federal agencies.
+Josh retired from the U.S. DOJ’s Environment & Natural Resources Division in 2018 following a distinguished career as a Senior Trial Attorney representing and advising EPA, DOD, and other federal agencies.

 For seven years, Josh was also a member of the Office of Legal Policy’s Judicial Nominations Working Group, screening judicial nominees.
-He has also worked as an investigative reporter with the U.S Senate Governmental Affairs Committee.
+Earlier in his career, he also worked as an investigative reporter and professional staff member with the U.S Senate Governmental Affairs Committee.

-Josh’s work across his prominent career, including his important work with Tzedek DC, earned him the Distinguished Alumni award from his alma mater, Northwestern Pritzker School of Law, in 2023.
+Josh’s work across his prominent career, including his important work with Tzedek DC, earned him the Public Service Benefit Distinguished Alumni Award from his alma mater, Northwestern Pritzker School of Law, in 2023.

 About Eat Well, Do Justice!®